neb1neuron/ng-spread-table/projects/spread-table/README.md

 ```

 ## Versions
+### v3.0.0

+- update to Angular 13.3.11
+- added possibility to create your customer renderer and editor functionality(see Demo)
+- added examples for add, remove, rename column
+- undoRedoService stack size can now be set
 ### v2.7.4
 - fixed clipboard copy/paste for browsers without clipboard API.Copy/Paste now works also in Firefox.
 ### v2.7.1